chuot/rdio-scanner/docs/install-docker.md

 520cdbf51fca11d8bacea12d81245f1cb4d984f80d2be2e3039727b59533a6a9

 $ docker logs rdio-scanner
-Server is running at http://0.0.0.0:3000
+Server is running at http://0.0.0.0:3000$ docker stop rdio-scanner rdio-scanner
 ```

-# Generate new UUIDs for your config file (optional)
+# 7. Generate new UUIDs for your config file (optional)

 Even if your instance of [Rdio Scanner](https://github.com/chuot/rdio-scanner) is preconfigured with a new random UUID for your API keys, you may want to generate others.
 The following command will generate a new UUID which you can copy/paste into the `config.json` file.